-The following need to be ensured by the travellers.
+The following need to be ensured by the travelers.

 - All pounded Kava is properly packed with the proper label.
 There are many outlets around the country who supply commercially packed packages with declared weight.

-- It is responsibility of the traveller to ensure that he declares the Kava to Boarder Agencies at the airport and meets their quarantine requirements.
+- It is responsibility of the traveler to ensure that he declares the Kava to Boarder Agencies at the airport and meets their quarantine requirements.

 For commercial export of Kava, the exporter has to meet the following requirements.